755 Research Parkway, Suite 150, Oklahoma City, OK 73104

 Kaelie Miller is an alum of the University of Oklahoma.
 She graduated with a B.A. in Psychology with minor concentrations in English Writing and WGS.
 Kaelie joined the HPRC in March of 2024 as a Research Technician in the Tobacco Treatment Research Program.
 Her prior work experience was based in customer service, and she uses that service-driven attitude to ensure every participant has an uplifting and positive experience with the clinic.
 Kaelie enjoys working at the TTRP because of daily opportunities to connect with those who may be struggling and offer them resources, uplifting support, and a listening ear that could be life changing.
 She looks forward to continuous learning and growth with the HRPC and within the TTRP.

 Roma received her Bachelor of Medicine and Bachelor of Surgery from Zhengzhou University in Henan, China.
-She is currently pursuing a Master's of Science in Healthcare Informatics from the University of Central Florida.
+She completed her Master's of Science in Healthcare Informatics from the University of Central Florida.
 Roma's medical experience includes working in various departments such as anesthesiology and the ICU, providing care in an earthquake relief program, and vaccination drives in Nepal.
 Roma's hobbies are reading, listening to music, and traveling.

 Sarah Trolinger